-Are you looking to hire a car in the United kingdom?
+Are you looking to hire a car in the UK?
 If so Compare and Choose have you covered, not only do we compare car rental prices for airports we cover short term and long term car rental from all major cities on a global scale and utilise many well known providers such as Avis, Sixt, National and Thrifty Car Rentals to name but a few.
 We compare everything from your small vehicle right through to your luxury hire car.

 The UK, or Great Britain as it is also known, is an island separated from the mainland of Europe.
 It is made up of England, Wales, Scotland and Northern Ireland.

 The United Kingdom is a country home to several populations of diverse people, each with their own distinct history and cultures.
 This has allowed this island country to grow into something that is unique to the rest of Europe and the remainder of the world.
 Without a doubt, the best way to experience all of the iconic cities and stunning countryside is by renting a car.

 Did you know that as of 1st October 2015 it is illegal to smoke in your car with children.
 This law is now in place throughout the whole of the UK.

 Let's take a look at some of the major airports and some of the nearby destinations to help you plan how and where to obtain the best budget car hire for your next trip to the United Kingdom.

 Road tripping throughout the UK is generally quite easy as most of the popular driving routes around the country make an easy loop.
 For this reason, you might like to pick up and drop off your rental car from the same spot.